hashicorp/nomad/website/source/api/allocations.html.md

     - `Restarts`: The number of times the task has restarted.

     - `Events` - An event contains metadata about the event.
 The latest 10 events are stored per task.
-Each event is timestamped (unix nano-seconds) and has one of the following types:
+Each event is timestamped (Unix nanoseconds) and has one of the following types:

         - `Setup Failure` - The task could not be started because there was a